srid99/elementary-setup/README.md

 ==================

 A setup script to install the softwares/tools/utilities which I use regularly.
-Though the script itself can be used for any Ubuntu based distro but it is written for elementaryOS.
+Though the script itself can be used for any Ubuntu based distro but it is written keeping elementaryOS in mind.
+So while trying on other distros do it with care.

 Run the `install.sh` script which will install the packages.